Football Betting Tips

-What is spread betting in soccer?
+What is spread betting in football?

 Spread betting is the handicap, or imaginary head-start or deficit, that a sportsbook gives to the underdog or favorite in a soccer match.
 In order to cover a spread of -1, a team must win a game by a margin of two goals for your bet to be a winning one.

-How do you read soccer odds?
+How do you read football odds?

 The odds on a soccer match can be expressed differently depending on where in the world you are.
 British and Irish sportsbooks use fractional odds.
 If you back a soccer team to win at 6/4, that means for every $4 you wager on them you win $6 (plus your stake back) if they emerge victorious.